Kevan Barlow

-Kevan Courtney Barlow (born January 7, 1980) is a former American football running back.
-During his career, he played in the National Football League (NFL) for the San Francisco 49ers, New York Jets and Pittsburgh Steelers.
+Kevan Courtney Barlow (born January 7, 1980) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Pittsburgh Panthers and was selected by the San Francisco 49ers in the third round of the 2001 NFL draft.
+He played in the NFL for the 49ers, New York Jets, and Pittsburgh Steelers.

 Early life

 Barlow played his high school football at Peabody High School in Pittsburgh, Pennsylvania.
-As his team’s star player, he led them to the City League Championship three consecutive times.
+As his team's star player, he led them to the City League Championship three consecutive times.

 During his high school career, Barlow was a two-time All-City selection, a Pittsburgh Post Gazette City League Player of the Year, and also a member of the Post Gazette Fabulous 22.
 Barlow was selected to play in the prestigious Big 33 Football Classic all-star game.
 He was compared to NFL hall of famer Curtis Martin during his high school career.
 After his senior season, he committed to playing for the University of Pittsburgh.

 Barlow was inducted into the Pittsburgh City League High School Hall of Fame in 2017.